 Once you have graduated, it’s important to become certified.
 You can sit for the National Licensing Examination for Physical Therapy Assistants, which is administered by the Federation of State Boards of Physical Therapy (FSBPT).
 Passing the exam and earning your PTA certification is a requirement for working as a PTA.

 Ready to make a difference?
 Start your path to a new career as a physical therapy assistant.
-Learn more about Herzing University’s PTA program - available at three campus locations in Orlando, Florida, Minneapolis, Minnesota and Brookfield, Wisconsin.
+Learn more about Herzing University’s PTA program - available at three campus locations in Orlando, Florida and Brookfield, Wisconsin.